 Many people like the idea of snorkeling without using any fins, but this is highly unadvisable.
-Fins act as a support in case there’s a strong tide or you suddenly experience fatigue midway and find yourself unable to kick your feet.
+Fins act as support in case there’s a strong current or you suddenly experience fatigue midway and find yourself unable to kick your feet.

 This isn’t really a one size fits all situation.
 There’s no one particular type of fin that works for all swimmers and snorkelers.

-Some swimmers are more comfortable in long fins, others prefer short ones and there are others who experiment with split fins.
-The type of usage, including whether you’re swimming in the ocean or a pool and whether it’s for leisure or for strength building purposes will be used to determine whether you use a long or a short fin.
+Some swimmers and snorkelers are more comfortable in long bladed fins, others prefer short ones and there are others who experiment with split fins.
+The type of usage, including whether you’re swimming in the ocean or a pool and whether it’s for leisure or for strength building purposes will be used to determine whether you use a longer fin or a short fin.

 If you’re a beginner, seek help from a snorkeling instructor who will help you figure out which fin is better for you.